EliAndrewC/l7r/setting/l7r.md

 ##### 1st Day (7 Nov): Rittou (first day of winter)

 In the solar calendar, Rittou is the first day of winter.
 This time of the year may be the last chance to travel.
-Merchants, granaries, and remote villages evaluate their stores and acquire and supplies that will be needed to make it through the winter.
+Merchants, granaries, and remote villages evaluate their stores and acquire any supplies that will be needed to make it through the winter.

 ##### 6th Day: Gencho (Day of the Boar)